-Reducing restrictions in a way that increases risk to patients and/or does not promote their recovery is, therefore, not least restrictive practice
+Reducing restrictions in a way that increases risk to patients and/or does not promote their recovery is, therefore, not least restrictive practice.

-St Andrew's Healthcare is committed to reducing unnecessary restrictive practices, in line with the principles of the MHA Code of Practice, the Human Rights Act 1998 and the Equality Act 2010.
+St Andrew's Healthcare is committed to reducing unnecessary restrictive practices, in line with the principles of the MHA Code of Practice, the Human Rights Act 1998, the Equality Act 2010, various NICE guidance and the CQC Brief Guide to Blanket Restrictions in Mental Health wards (Nov 2020).